 Even if you're not ready to fix issues yourself just yet, you can help out by verifying issues that have been reported by others.
 Look for issues tagged with the needs-verification label.
 You can assist by looking at these issues and doing some checking to confirm whether they're bugs or not.
 You could provide reproducible tests or a sample project, or even just ask the original reporter for more information.

-Play's code and documentation is hosted on Github.
+Play's code and documentation is hosted on GitHub.
 It's easy to get the code and build Play from source.
-Play development is discussed on the play-framework-dev mailing list.
-You can ask on the list if you have any questions, or you can also chat to Play contributors through the gitter.im channel.
+Play development is discussed in the GitHub Discussions forum.
+You can ask on the list if you have any questions, or you can also chat to Play contributors through the play-contributors channel.

 You're welcome to work on any feature you like—Play is open source after all!—but if you'd like some good ideas, look for issues tagged with the community label.
 These issues are ready and waiting for volunteers to pick them up.